‘Humanitarian response trumps security checks on Ukrainians arriving in Ireland’

 Ireland’s humanitarian response trumps security checks on arriving Ukrainians, the Taoiseach has said.

-Micheal Martin said the state has so far accepted 5,500 people fleeing the Russian invasion.
+Micheal Martin said the state has so far accepted 5,500 people fleeing the Russian invasion and may take in more than 100,000.

 He said Ireland’s priority is the humanitarian response to what he termed “the worst displacement of people since World War Two”.